Matveibos/rails_answers_and_guides/docker_tutorial.md

 5.3.
 How to create a rails app from scratch and put it to DigitalOcean?

         https://gist.github.com/juggleross/1a0602ffc5c6b3480efbfcda894adf1d

+5.4.
+How to use another port for the rails app?

+        # set the 3002 port for example instead of 3000
+        services:
+          web:
+            ports:
+              - "3002:3000"

 6.1.
 Rails with docker video tutorial

         https://www.youtube.com/channel/UCeMoPFyEAoQz398VAWx4BZg/videos